DockerToolbox/version-helper/README.md

 This is the default and the code attempts to work out which package manager is available for a given operating system and then used the correct list of packages.

+There are **NO** quotes around the list of packages, this is a `space separated` list of package names.
+The only exception is `groups` which are a space separated list of quoted strings.

 ```
 APK_PACKAGES=                   # Alpine Packages
 APK_VIRTUAL_PACKAGE=            # Alpine Virtual Packages (These are not versioned)